 - Roundtrip to Singapore – or One-Way in Business Class

-- Tokyo and Back in First Class
+- Tokyo & Back in Business Class

 - Fly Lufthansa First Class